-While there are likely hundreds of native edible fungi where you live (and others that will make you sick or kill you), many gourmet fungi are difficult if not impossible to grow at home.
+While there are likely dozens of native gourmet & medicinal mushrooms growing wild wherever you live (and others that will make you sick or kill you), many gourmet fungi are difficult if not impossible to grow at home.

 Mycorrhizal Fungi Versus Decomposers

-The difficult-to-cultivate mushrooms tend to be the mycorrhizal fungi, the species that form symbiotic relationships with plants.
+The difficult-to-cultivate mushrooms tend to be the mycorrhizal fungi, species that form symbiotic relationships with plants.